Butterfly Effect: 4 Principles for Fighting Global Issues Through Architecture

 In industrialized countries, buildings account for 40% of total energy consumption, with the majority providing heating or cooling services.
 Much of this energy is wasted due to inefficiencies in construction projects that are not well-adapted to their environment, climate, or local reality.
 Demographic projections show that in 2050, 70% of the world population will live in cities.
 Megacities are expected to develop and multiply, mainly in Africa and Asia, which will lead to strong territorial transformations, new forms of construction, and shifting expectations for cities and inhabitants.
 At the same time, already consolidated urban areas should focus on urban planning reforms and revitalization.

 The biggest challenge will be ensuring that these new buildings and renovations, from the smallest houses to the largest public facilities and infrastructure, are leaving less of an environmental impact, using less energy and resources, and generating less pollution and waste while simultaneously remaining as safe and comfortable as before.
-Thus, they must ensure the well-being of their occupants to meet thermal, visual, sanitary, and acoustic requirements.
+Thus, they must ensure the well-being of their occupants to meet thermal, visual, acoustic and indoor air requirements.
 As we have all heard and read, 'acting locally but thinking globally' is increasingly essential for everyone to do their part in mitigating the effects of climate change.
 As architects, what might be the main principles of action to combat these important problems facing humanity?

 Principle 1: Offer Well-Being to Users